-Everything you need to survive a storm
+Everything you need to survive a tropical storm or hurricane in Florida

 It’s easy to get overwhelmed with the list of things to do as we track an approaching storm’s path.

 To help, we’ve compiled checklists by topic.
-Keep up to date with forecasts and tracking maps at http://www.miamiherald.com/ news/weather/hurricane/
+Keep up to date with forecasts at https://www.miamiherald.com/news/weather/hurricane/

 Key websites